mac-can/PCBUSB-Wrapper/README.md

 ___libUVCANPCB___ is a dynamic library with a CAN API V3 compatible application programming interface for use in __C__ applications.
 See header file `can_api.h` for a description of all API functions.

+#### can_send

+`can_send` is a command line tool to send CAN messages that are entered at the program prompt.
+The syntax is taken from the Linux SocketCAN utility [can_utils\cansend](https://github.com/linux-can/can-utils/tree/master).

+Type `can_send --help` to display all program options.

 #### can_moni

 `can_moni` is a command line tool to view incoming CAN messages.